romangn8/home/README.md

-# coding (WIP)
+# coding
+work in progress...
 # bitcoin
-If you want to learn more, you can find it on the following page [content](https://github.com/romangn8/bitcoin-content/wiki/)
+If you want to learn more, you can find it in wiki [content](https://github.com/romangn8/bitcoin-content/wiki/)